khushal2911/crypto-linguist-ama-bot/README.md

 - Docker and Docker Compose for containerization
 - [Minsearch](https://github.com/alexeygrigorev/minsearch) for full-text search
 - Flask as the API interface (see [Background](#background) for more information on Flask)
+- Streamlit UI for users to interact, ask questions, select model and give feedback on the answers.
 - Grafana for monitoring and PostgreSQL as the backend for it
 - OpenAI Models as an LLM